storesafe/cordova-sqlite-storage/README.md

 In addition, this guide assumes a basic knowledge of some key JavaScript concepts such as variables, function calls, and callback functions.
 There is an excellent explanation of JavaScript callbacks at <http://cwbuecheler.com/web/tutorials/2013/javascript-callbacks/>.

 **MAJOR TIPS:** As described in the [Installing](#installing) section:
-- It is recommended to use the `--save` flag when installing plugins to track them in `config.xml`.
+- It is recommended to use the `--save` flag when installing plugins to track them in `config.xml` _in case of Cordova CLI pre-7.x_.
 If all plugins are tracked in `config.xml` then there is no need to commit the `plugins` subdirectory tree into the source repository.
 - In general it is *not* recommended to commit the `platforms` subdirectory tree into the source repository.

 **NOTICE:** This plugin is only supported with the Cordova CLI.
 This plugin is *not* supported with other Cordova/PhoneGap systems such as PhoneGap CLI, PhoneGap Build, Plugman, Intel XDK, Webstorm, etc.